MicrosoftDocs/powerbi-docs/articles/powerbi-developer-walkthrough-push-data-create-dataset.md

 Here's how to create a dataset in Power BI.

 ## Create a dataset in Power BI
+> [!NOTE]

-> [AZURE.NOTE] Before you get started, make sure you have followed the previous steps in the [push data into a dataset](powerbi-developer-walkthrough-push-data.md) walkthrough.
+> Before you get started, make sure you have followed the previous steps in the [push data into a dataset](powerbi-developer-walkthrough-push-data.md) walkthrough.
+>
+>

 1. In the Console Application project you created in [Step 2 - Get an authentication access token](powerbi-developer-walkthrough-push-data-get-token.md), add **using System.Net;**, and **using System.IO;** to Program.cs.
 2. In Program.cs, add the code below.